yugr/Implib.so/README.md

 Also note that the tool is meant to be a PoC.
 In particular I didn't implement the following very important features:
 * proper support for multi-threading
 * symbol versions are not handled at all
-* support i386 and OSX
+* support OSX

-None of these should be hard to add so let me know if you need it.
+(none should be hard to add so let me know if you need it).

 Finally tool is only lightly tested and minor TODOs are scattered all over the code.